-- It was argued that the governments tended to make poor decisions about monetary policy.
+- Governments tend to make poor decisions about monetary policy.
 In particular they tended to be influenced by short term political considerations.

-- Before an election, the temptation is for a government to cut interest rates.
-This increases economic growth, reduces unemployment and increases the political support of the party.
-However, this expansionary monetary policy may lead to inflation and boom and bust economic cycles.
+- Before an election, the temptation is for a government to cut interest rates, making boom and bust economic cycles more likely.
 Therefore arguably, it is better to take monetary policy out of government’s hands.

-- People have more confidence in the Central Bank, therefore this helps to reduce inflationary expectations.
+- An independent Central Bank may have more credibility.
+If people have more confidence in the Central Bank, this helps to reduce inflationary expectations.
 In turn this makes inflation easier to keep low.

 Bank of England’s Independence 1997

-In 1997, the Labour party gave the Bank of England full independence in setting Monetary Policy.
-However, the government did give the Bank of England an inflation target of RPI 2.5% +/-1 (now CPI 2% +/-1)
+- In 1997, the Labour party gave the Bank of England full independence in setting Monetary Policy.
+However the government did give the Bank of England an inflation target of CPI 2% +/-1

-In 2010 and 2011, the Bank had to tolerate inflation going above target (e.g. CPI inflation 5.2% in October 2011) because of the risk of pushing the economy back into a double dip recession.
-However, it was a difficult economic situation, and there were few alternatives to their policies.
+- In 2010 and 2011, the Bank had to tolerate inflation going above target (e.g. CPI inflation 5.2% in October 2011) because of the risk of pushing the economy back into a double dip recession.
+It was a difficult economic situation with few alternatives.